Why Do We Dance (Too) Cautiously, Sometimes?

 Partly, because we lack the imagination, and hopefully the encounter, of how seriously we could hurt ourselves.
 But also, as we are experiencing the world at a more physical level at that age, we simply trust our bodies, until we start school and are made to sit still for prolonged lengths of time.
 We begin to develop our intellectual faculties and many tend to disconnect from their bodies from then onwards.

-Even if young children and teenagers are encouraged to attend dance and sports activities, at around the age of 16, they often have to give up these classes in order to concentrate on their studies and to pass their exams with good marks.
+Even if young children and teenagers are encouraged to attend dance and sports activities, at around the age of 16, they often have to give up these classes in order to concentrate on their studies and pass their exams with good marks.

 Tchaikovsky Pas de Deux, Eurovision Contest, Stockholm, 1993